abourget/ledger/README.md

 * It does not yet implement the `value_expr` language that allows you to do complex math computations directly in the postings of your transactions.
+* Also note that the current implementation does not validate any balances.
+It merely acts on the text of the file.

 References